Exact and Approximate Counting of Database Repairs

-We lift this result to the more general case of functional dependencies (FDs).
+With a query in place, an analogous classification exists for primary keys and self-join-free conjunctive queries (CQs), but nothing is known once we go beyond primary keys.
+We lift the latter result to arbitrary FDs and self-join-free CQs.
 Another important task in this context is whenever the counting problem in question is intractable, to classify it as approximable, i.e., the target value can be efficiently approximated with error guarantees via a fully polynomial-time randomized approximation scheme (FPRAS), or as inapproximable.
-Although for primary keys and CQs (even with self-joins) the problem is always approximable, we prove that this is not the case for FDs.
-We show, however, that the class of FDs with a left-hand side chain forms an island of approximability.
-We see these results, apart from being interesting in their own right, as crucial steps towards a complete classification of approximate counting of repairs in the case of FDs and self-join-free CQs.
+Although for primary keys and CQs (even with self-joins) the problem is always approximable, we prove that this is not the case for FDs (with or without a CQ in place).
+We show, however, that the class of FDs with a so-called left-hand side chain forms an island of approximability.
+These results, apart from being interesting in their own right, are crucial steps towards a complete classification of approximate counting of repairs in the case of FDs.